60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 But if you want to create a scavenger hunt that's accessible to people from anywhere in the world, you could host the whole thing online.

-This can also be a great way to educate people about your charity.
+This can also be a great way to educate people about your nonprofit and your fundraising goals.

 - Gaming tournaments

-Ask all participants for a small entry fee, which will go to your charity, then give a prize to the winner.
-Depending on the type of game, you could get everyone to compete against each other directly or simply see who is the fastest or more effective.
+Ask all participants for a small entry fee or even a donation of their choosing, which will go directly to your charity, then give a prize to the winner.
+Depending on the type of game, you could get everyone to compete against each other directly or simply see who is the fastest or most effective.

 - Brand design contests